prebid/prebid-server-java/extra/modules/WURFL-devicedetection/README.md

 ### Build prerequisites

-To build the WURFL device detection module, you need to download the WURFL Onsite Java API (both JAR and POM files) from the Scientiamobile private repository and install it in your local Maven repository.
+To build the WURFL module, you need to download the WURFL Onsite Java API (both JAR and POM files) from the ScientiaMobile private repository and install it in your local Maven repository.
-Access to the WURFL Onsite Java API repository requires a valid Scientiamobile WURFL license.
+Access to the WURFL Onsite Java API repository requires a valid ScientiaMobile WURFL license.
-For more details, visit: [Scientiamobile WURFL Onsite API for Java](https://www.scientiamobile.com/secondary-products/wurfl-onsite-api-for-java/).
+For more details, visit: [ScientiaMobile WURFL Onsite API for Java](https://www.scientiamobile.com/secondary-products/wurfl-onsite-api-for-java/).

 Run the following command to install the WURFL API: